 Is your dirt bike clutch dragging?
-What does it mean when a clutch is won’t fully disengage?
+What does it mean when a clutch is not disengaging?

-If your clutch is having problems, this article will show you how to fix or adjust it and keep it properly functioning.
+If your clutch is having problems, in this article I’ll show you how to fix or adjust it and keep it properly functioning.

 Why Is A Proper Working Clutch So Important?

 Whether you’re a new or experienced rider, the clutch on your dirt bike is a key factor to riding better.
 Learning proper clutch control will make you a better rider, and it will reduce wear and potential problems on your bike.

 If your clutch is having problems, such as dragging, all of these benefits are going to waste.
 Clutch drag is not only annoying if you’re riding or practicing at low speeds, but it creates more heat in the engine.
 More heat eventually leads to overheating and bigger engine problems.

 Why Does The Bike Move While The Clutch Is Pulled In?

 Even if you pull the clutch all the way in, your bike may want to start moving if there’s clutch drag.
 This is because the smooth metal plates and the fiber plates in your clutch are lightly touching either while they spin.
 This small amount of friction makes them want to “grab” each other and start spinning the countershaft, which rotates the chain and makes the rear wheel drive forward.

 The more friction there is, the more it will want to grab and start spinning the wheel.
 Partially engaged is another technical term for thia.

 Why Is It Hard To Find Neutral?